 Our Global Code of Conduct and our extensive anti-bribery and corruption program are designed to ensure we uphold the highest standards of professional integrity.

 In support of this position, KPMG International has an extensive anti-bribery and corruption program.
-This includes detailed policies applicable to all member firms and their personnel, as well as training, compliance procedures and an international whistle-blowing hotline.
+This includes detailed policies applicable to all KPMG firms and their personnel, as well as training, compliance procedures and an international whistle-blowing hotline.

-This program represents the baseline for all KPMG member firms.
-In addition, in many jurisdictions around the world, KPMG member firms supplement this program with additional elements suited to their own home market, such as local hotlines.
+This program represents the baseline for all KPMG firms.
+In addition, in many jurisdictions around the world, KPMG firms supplement this program with additional elements suited to their own home market, such as local hotlines.

 These commitments reflect KPMG International's position as a signatory of the UN Global Compact since 2002, as well as being a signatory of the World Economic Forum's Partnering Against Corruption - Principles for Countering Bribery.

-Member firms are required to adopt or adapt the Global Code of Conduct and communicate it to their people.
+KPMG firms are required to adopt the Global Code of Conduct or where the firm utilizes its own local Code, ensure that the local firm Code is consistent with the Global Code of Conduct and communicate it to their people.

-Two cross-functional programs, the Risk Compliance Program (RCP) and the Global Compliance Review program (GCR) monitor compliance with certain KPMG International policies (including, using a risk-based approach, those relating to anti-bribery and corruption) at a member firm level.
+Two cross-functional programs, the Risk Compliance Program (RCP) and the Global Compliance Review program (GCR) monitor compliance with certain KPMG International policies (including, using a risk-based approach, those relating to anti-bribery and corruption) at a KPMG firm level.